-- An Extra-curricular Fair, which introduces the LVI, including new students, to the variety of opportunities available outside the classroom should they wish to get involved.
+- An Extra-curricular Fair, which introduces the Lower Sixth, including new students, to the variety of opportunities available outside the classroom should they wish to get involved.

 - A coffee morning between new students and the Head Girls Team, so new girls have a chance to ask questions about school life.

-- All new LVI students are invited to an introductory welcome to the Higher Education Department so that they are aware of the staff and resources available to them for any higher education related queries.
+- All new Lower Sixth students are invited to an introductory welcome to the Higher Education Department so that they are aware of the staff and resources available to them for any higher education related queries.

 - Towards the middle of the Autumn Term, each new student is invited for a one-to-one chat with a member of the senior team to discuss how they are finding their Godolphin experience so far.